 - Coverage types: Choosing higher coverage limits and adding additional coverage to your standard home insurance policy will typically increase your premium.

-- Personal information: Some personal information, like your credit-based insurance score, age and marital status, may affect how much you pay for your insurance.
+- Personal information: Some personal information, like your credit-based insurance score, age and marital status, may affect how much you pay for your insurance in most states.

-The best way to determine the cost of your first home insurance for your new home is to get quotes from several insurance providers.
+The best way to determine the cost of your first home insurance policy is to get quotes from several insurance providers.
 This can help you compare each company’s coverage options, discounts and prices.

 When getting property insurance quotes, your insurer will review the home’s characteristics and help you determine the estimated cost to rebuild the home should a claim occur.
 These characteristics must be as accurate as possible when determining this calculation.
 Each insurer has its own algorithms for determining your rebuild cost, so if you obtain quotes from multiple insurers, you will likely see your estimated dwelling coverage amount fluctuate.

 Keep in mind that your estimated rebuild amount, or replacement cost, is different from the market value of your home.
 Even if your home is a total loss, the land is still there and holds value.
 Land is also not covered by a home policy.
 Only the home and structures on the land are covered by your policy.
-You also want to avoid reducing your dwelling amount too much from what the property insurer calculated, or that could create a risk of your home lender not proceeding with your loan.
+You may also want to avoid reducing your dwelling amount too much from what the property insurer calculated, or that could create a risk of your home lender not proceeding with your loan.
+This could also create a coverage shortfall if you suffer a catastrophic loss to your home.

 However, in addition to the minimum coverage required by your lender, you may want to consider purchasing additional dwelling coverage, optional endorsements or increased liability coverage to provide more financial protection.